danschnurp/kiv-vi/README.md

-# kiv-vi
-Mapping the Dropout and Retention Rates of Informatics Studies in European Countries
+# Mapping the Dropout and Retention Rates in Informatics Studies in European Countries